arvind-clarion/qmeter/README.md

 ## Usage

-#### qmeter is not yet ready for use but still you can use it for testing purpose.
+#### qmeter is not yet ready for use, but still you can use it for testing purpose.

-Run below commands
+Run below commands, also add your root path while running metric_fu command

 ```
 	$ brakeman -o report.html -o report.json
 	$ metric_fu --out /path/to/the/app/root/public/metric_fu
 ```

-Run AppReoprter
+Run Qmeter

 To run Qmeter visit